Things you need to know about a Club Permit

 Transferring a Permit from another Club

-To transfer your existing club permit from another Club to CIMAA you must have your motorcycle inspected by a CIMAA club scrutineer – a transfer is like a new registration and requires CIMAA to sign the Vehicle Eligibility and Standards Declaration form.
-However, a Roadworthy Certificate or VASS Approval are not required.
+To transfer your existing club permit from another Club to CIMAA you must have your motorcycle inspected by a CIMAA club scrutineer.
+A transfer is treated as a new registration and requires CIMAA to sign the Vehicle Eligibility and Standards Declaration form -. but a Roadworthy Certificate or VASS Approval are not required.

 You must provide to VicRoads: